 All substitutions are a 1:1 replacement unless otherwise noted

-Some of the best bread to use for French Toast include Brioche, Challah, French Bread, Sourdough, and plain white bread.
+Bread: Some of the best breads to use for French Toast include Brioche, Challah, French Bread, Sourdough, and plain white bread.
 Really, any bread can be used for this recipe, the only key is to use slightly stale bread for best results!
-Also, if you want to keep this recipe dairy-free, be sure to use a dairy-free bread.
-The best bread we’ve found that’s dairy-free is Nature’s Own Honey Wheat.
-A denser type of bread will stand up better to the thick batter and result in a fluffy French toast.

 How to Make This - Step by Step